Bornology: Examples of bounded maps

-If $f : X \to Y$ is a continuous linear operator between two topological vector spaces (they need not even be Hausdorff), then it is a bounded linear operator (when $X$ and $Y$ have their von-Neumann bornologies).
+If $f : X \to Y$ is a continuous linear operator between two topological vector spaces (not necessarily Hausdorff), then it is a bounded linear operator when $X$ and $Y$ have their von-Neumann bornologies, where a set is bounded precisely when it is absorbed by all neighbourhoods of origin (these are the subsets of a TVS that are normally called bounded when no other bornology is explicitly mentioned.).

 The converse is in general false.

 A sequentially continuous map $f : X \to Y$ between two TVSs is necessarily locally bounded.